Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping sustainable social change.

 - Indian wildlife conservation and international NGO involvement

 - Human-elephant conflict in northern West Bengal explored through documentary film

 - Microfinance, fair trade, and women’s empowerment

-Starting in fall 2017, you can choose to do an internship rather than an ISP.
+You can choose to do an internship rather than an ISP.
 SIT internships are hands on and reflective.
 In addition to completing the internship, you will submit a paper processing your learning experience on the job and analyzing an issue important to the organization you worked with, and/or you will design a socially responsible solution to a problem identified by the organization.

 - Working in urban planning, energy, and food distribution at the Institute of Development Management in Rajasthan

 - Assisting rights-based approaches to development and adult literacy efforts at Rural Litigation and Entitlement Kendra in Uttarakhand